CristianRomero1234/App_asistente_estudio/README.md

+#APP_ASISTENTE_ESTUDIOS_WEB_DEVELOPMENT_VERSION_2.0.BSv5

 Create three folders, name them "html, js, css".

-Inside directory named html, create file "index.html" Inside directory named js, create file "main.js" Inside directory named css, create file "style.css"
+- Inside directory named html, create file "index.html"
+- Inside directory named js, create file "main.js"
+- Inside directory named css, create file "style.css"

+if you want you could have you page on the internet. check in google "how to host html in google drive"

+To host a web page on Google Drive:

+- Create a folder in Google Drive and set the sharing permission to “Public on the Web.”
+- Upload the HTML, JavaScript and CSS files for your web page to your new folder (only the files).
+- Select the HTML file, open it and click the “Preview” button in the toolbar.
+- Share the URL (it will look like www.googledrive.com/host/…) and anyone can view your web page!

-At first we will write all the code inside "index.html", then progresively move it to other files.
+In this tutorial we will write all the code inside "index.html", then is you job to progresively move it to other files (if you want).

+To not load you up with a lot of "information"
-Make use of https://text-compare.com/ and/or https://onlinetextcompare.com/html to check the differences between one step and thhe following.
+Make use of https://text-compare.com/ and/or https://onlinetextcompare.com/html to check the differences between one step and the following.

 When comparing the code make sure to "iterate" at least 2 times.